 Now, you could use any store-bought, dried spaghetti you find in a box but I find using fresh homemade pasta, like my nonna (who was up at the crack of dawn kneading dough into pasta perfection) or buying it from the local pasta shop makes all the difference in the world.
 It helps give the dish that homemade taste and texture.
 You can almost say it’s as good as nonna’s (just not within nonna’s listening range).

 After the pasta, the second and third components, and equal in importance to the pasta, if not more so, are the cheese and the cured pork.
 For die hard carbonarists there’s no cheating on these ingredients.

-The cured pork should be pancetta or guanciale.
+The cured pork should be guanciale.
+Guanciale is salt cured pork that comes from the pig’s cheeks.
+In the event you can’t find guanciale, pancetta is often used.
 Pancetta comes from the belly (the “pancia”) of the pig.
 It is usually referred to as the Italian version of American bacon but although they come from the same place they are two very distinct meats.
 While bacon is smoked, pancetta is cured with salt, spices and left out to dry.
-Guanciale is also salt cured but it comes from the pig’s cheeks and chances of finding it in Windsor are slim to none, so pancettta it is!

 There has always been debate on whether one should use Pecorino, a sharp cheese made from sheep’s milk and which has been made in Rome since ancient times, or Parmigiano-Reggiano, a cow’s milk cheese that derives from the Emilia Romagna region in Italy.
 If you want to stay true to the Roman heritage of the dish, use grated Pecorino Romano cheese, but it can always be substituted with Parmigiano-Reggiano or even by mixing the two cheeses together.